cchitsiang/awesome-stars/topics.md

 - [Madmous/madClones](https://github.com/Madmous/madClones) - A collection of frameworks that I love with a strong focus on clean code, testing, software architecture/design and devops.
 - [emadehsan/thal](https://github.com/emadehsan/thal) - Getting started with Puppeteer and Chrome Headless for Web Scraping
 - [hangum/TadpoleForDBTools](https://github.com/hangum/TadpoleForDBTools) -
-- [SoftInstigate/restheart](https://github.com/SoftInstigate/restheart) - RESTHeart - Low code Microservices Open Platform with Polyglot Development Framework, Declarative Security and the Best Data APIs for MongoDB
+- [SoftInstigate/restheart](https://github.com/SoftInstigate/restheart) - REST, GraphQL and WebSocket APIs for MongoDB.
 - [e-oj/Fawn](https://github.com/e-oj/Fawn) - Transactions for MongoDB (See the README)
 - [bailicangdu/node-elm](https://github.com/bailicangdu/node-elm) - 基于 node.js + Mongodb 构建的后台系统
 - [EQuimper/nodejs-api-boilerplate](https://github.com/EQuimper/nodejs-api-boilerplate) - A boilerplate for kickstart your nodejs api project with JWT Auth and some new Techs :)